 - spray shelter or plastic to protect surroundings from overspray

-- comfort grip spray handle (from Rustoleum) ~ must~have for working with spray paint cans
+- comfort-grip spray handle (from Rust-Oleum) – must-have for working with spray paint cans

 I pulled out the paint stand from HomeRight.
-This little tool (It’s actually black and swivels, but I colored it in foil so it wouldn’t get paint all over it.) allows you to easily turn your project without getting paint on your fingers.
+This little tool (It’s actually black and swivels, but I covered it in foil so it wouldn’t get paint all over it.) allows you to easily turn your project without getting paint on your fingers.

 What surprised me was how fast the paint dried on the pumpkins.
 Literally a few minutes.
-I only had to turn the pumpkins over once and 1 coat covered completely.
+I only had to turn the pumpkins over once and 1 coat was covered completely.

 I used the little pumpkins to fill in around the candle in the glass vase on the coffee table.

 TIP: it’s easier to start on the bottom of the pumpkin and then you can use the stem to set it up straight to paint the top and sides.

 Just like last year, I made a hole in a piece of heavy cardboard to stick the stem through to spray paint it in gold.

-Metallic “Fall for Me” Sign
+Metallic “Fall Me” Sign

 Using letters and signs in our decor is such a common practice these days for good reason.
-We all love words and sayings because they evoke feeling and they are just so darn cute.
+We all love words and sayings because they evoke feelings and they are just so darn cute.

-- cardstock of choice
+- card stock of choice